-Content After going through this unit, the student/ learner would be able to: History of Trade and Commerce in India: Indigenous Banking System, Rise of Intermediaries, Transport, Trading Communities: Merchant Corporations, Major Trade Centers, Major Imports and Exports, Position of Indian Sub-Continent in the World Economy.
-Business - meaning and characteristics Understand the meaning of business with special reference to economic and non- economic activities.
+After going through this unit, the student/ learner would be able to: History of Trade and Commerce in India: Indigenous Banking System, Rise of Intermediaries, Transport, Trading Communities: Merchant Corporations, Major Trade Centers, Major Imports and Exports, Position of Indian Sub-Continent in the World Economy.
+To acquaint the History of Trade and Commerce in India Business - meaning and characteristics Understand the meaning of business with special reference to economic and non- economic activities.
 Discuss the characteristics of business.